weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 > Code generated by Clang (-O0/-O1) will typically compile; -O2 and higher will typically fail due to unsupported vector operations.

 When your code includes advanced features like vector operations or non-trivial floating-point types, TPDE won't be able to handle it.
 In these cases, we need a fallback to LLVM.
 Since this scenario is quite common in real-world applications, most tools will include both backends (and we can keep using `LLJITBuilder`).
-Fortunately, implementing this fallback is straightforward using [ORC's CompileUtils](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/include/llvm/ExecutionEngine/Orc/CompileUtils.h#L36){:target="_blank"}:
+Implementing the fallback is straightforward using [ORC's CompileUtils](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/include/llvm/ExecutionEngine/Orc/CompileUtils.h#L36){:target="_blank"}:

 ```diff
 @@ -29,7 +29,8 @@ static cl::opt<std::string> EntryPoint("entrypoint",